an article by (Rev.) Neil MacQueen, www.sundaysoftware.com

 5. Use props.

 Props are not only FUN, they FOCUS attention and create anticipation.
 Their eyes will even track the prop as you move it.
 Props also put the storyteller at ease too.
 But remember, a rock is just a rock to a 5 year old.
-They can’t quite understand that it is “the weight of sin weighing us down.”
-Beware of turning props into symbols they can’t understand.
+They can’t quite understand that it is “the weight of sin weighing us down” unless you SLOW DOWN and take the time to explain it (which few pastors do).

 If you’re telling a story about when you were a little boy, bring a ballcap and toy.
 Involve the kids in your story by assigning roles and distributing props.
 For example, if you’re telling the story of the man let down through the roof, have one of the kids lay down on a blanket and put a bandage around their leg.
 Assign someone to be Jesus.
 And when it gets time to “lower” the man through the roof, you grab the blanket by the boy’s head (for safety) and let the kids grab the rest of the blanket and drag him a few feet towards Jesus.
 If you are telling the story of Moses talking to God on Mt.
 Sinai, throw a GIANT robe over the smallest girl and have her be Moses.
 If you’re telling the story of the disciples in the boat, have your oldest child lay down on a pillow you brought (and tell them not to wake up until you specifically ask them to) and during the story cue all the kids to shout “wake up Jesus.”
 And when it comes time for the waves to crash over the boat, don’t forget to sprinkle a little bit of water out of the squirt bottle you’ve secretly brought.